zeromous/FileDateMe/README.md

+# FileDateMe2.ps1

+## Purpose
-# FileDateMe2.ps1 - Rename photo image files based on the "Date Taken" image metadata if available
+Windows Powershell Script to rename photo image files based on the "Date Taken" image metadata (if available)

 ### v2.1 2025-03-01
 by: Zeromous